If you are found guilty of the offence of misfeasance in public office, you face a maximum penalty of life imprisonment.

 Having a legal team that can support you is vital.
 We will work with you to establish the facts of the case with the aim of achieving the best outcome for you, whilst minimising the potential impact on your reputation.

 Call us on 0333 577 0522 to discuss the individual circumstances of your case.

 Nick Titchener, director and solicitor advocate of Lawtons, is a dedicated criminal solicitor with considerable experience in the most serious legal cases including sexual offences, violence and assault.
 Nick’s measured and methodical approach means he thrives on even the most complex cases.

-Nick also part oversees the overall management of Lawtons Solicitors, a specialist firm of criminal law defence solicitors with branches across London, Hertfordshire, Bedfordshire and Essex.
+Nick also part oversees the overall management of Lawtons Solicitors, a specialist law firm with criminal law defence solicitors serving London, Hertfordshire, Bedfordshire and Essex.